ytechie/msdevshow/src/render/2015/09/all-things-sql-with-neeraj-joshi/index.html.md

  - Carl and Jason were interviewed at [ThatConference](http://thatconference.com) by [David Giard](http://twitter.com/davidgiard) for the video podcast [Technology and Friends](http://technologyandfriends.com), check them out at Channel9!
   - [Episode 382: Jason Young on IoT, Microsoft Band, and PowerPoint](https://channel9.msdn.com/Blogs/Technology-and-Friends/tf382)
   - [Episode 383: Carl Schweitzer on the Universal App Platform](https://channel9.msdn.com/Blogs/Technology-and-Friends/tf383)

+Remember, you too can help decide who we interview!
+If you have a topic or person you'd like to suggest message, email, or tweet us.
+To vote on topics in the queue and get them prioritized, use our [Show Topic Voting](http://msdv.sh/showtopicvoting) link!

 ###Neeraj Joshi